lavaeater/suburban-commando/README.md

 #### Behavior Tree
 We could surely use a nice syntax for writing behavior trees, my man.
 So, if we think in very, very general terms, and use groups, we can get a nice tree going.
 So what do the enemies WANT to do?

-This is a really cool question, because I just realized I want them to do stuff
+This is a really cool question, because I just realized I want them to do stuff when the players aren't around, as well.
+They should be looking for food, breaking shit, stuff like that.

+I want them to naturally **flock**, so that if they are not doing anything top priority (like attacking a player),

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.